byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 ## Introduction

 This manual describes the *Multisig Messaging System*, abbreviated as *MMS*.
-It's a system that aims to **simplify multisig transactions** for Monero and similar CrypoNote-based cryptocurrencies by making it easy to exchange info like key sets and sync data between wallets and by offering some "workflow support" guiding you through the various steps.
+It's a system that aims to **simplify multisig transactions** for ByteRub and similar CrypoNote-based cryptocurrencies by making it easy to exchange info like key sets and sync data between wallets and by offering some "workflow support" guiding you through the various steps.

 The MMS so far presents itself to the user as a set of new commands in the CLI wallet.
 This is not surprising, as currently the CLI wallet is the only way to do multisig transactions interactively anyway.
-Hopefully this will be extended in the future; the MMS was designed with other wallets like e.g. the Monero GUI wallet in mind.
+Hopefully this will be extended in the future; the MMS was designed with other wallets like e.g. the ByteRub GUI wallet in mind.

 This manual has some tutorial-like aspects and is intended to be read in sequential fashion, best without skipping any chapter before chapter *The Commands in Detail*.